hellbound22/auto-auto-battler/README.md

   - [ ] Q-learning (partial)
     - [x] Basic
     - [ ] Heuristics
+    - [ ] Include turn, gold in the state
+    - [ ] Include lives, wins in the state (after the algorithim learns to go to battle)

 #### Notes
 This mf is very RAM hungry, optimizations incoming